viewi/docs/v2/05_components/01_componentsAndServices.md

  Hook            | Description
 -----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------
  init        | Runs immediately a component is instantiated\.
-Can accept dependency injected services and route parameters\. mounted     | Runs right after passed through attribute values have been set to the component\. destroy     | Runs when instance is destroyed\.
+Can accept dependency injected services and route parameters\. mounting    | Runs before passing attribute values to the component. mounted     | Runs right after passed through attribute values have been set to the component\. rendered    | Runs after components is rendered on the page.
+Client side only. destroy     | Runs when instance is destroyed\.
 Use it to unsubscribe from events, etc\.
 Client side only\.

 ## Services and Models